hatchjaw/teensy-wfs/README.md

 The above flags are set in [platformio.ini](platformio.ini).

-To build and upload to a Teensy:
+To pull dependencies (_TeensyID_, for assigning a MAC and IP), build and upload to a Teensy:

 ```shell
 pio run -t upload